tjtelan/tjtelan.github.io/content/blog/2011-09-16-metawatch-initial-impression.md

 +++
 title = "MetaWatch - Unboxing"
 date = 2011-09-16
-[taxonomies]
-tags = ["metawatch", "unboxing"] categories = ["review"]
-[extra]
-summary = "Metawatch brief unboxing - links and pictures removed"
+description = "Metawatch brief unboxing - links and pictures removed" [taxonomies] tags = ["metawatch", "unboxing"] categories = ["review"]
 +++
 Without further delay, I'd like to post the first of several detailed posts about the new [MetaWatch][metawatch] that I received (after a [couple][engadget-metawatch-1] [announcements][engadget-metawatch-2] of delays) with a pretty brief unboxing post.